jeremenichelli/personal-site/posts/2020-07-21-google-fonts-self-host-web-fonts.md

 ### Font subsetting

 On each step of the move, I'm checking performance metrics to make sure I'm not impacting negatively the site.
-One number went up badly was page size.
+One number went up badly, page size.

 Using Google Fonts the homepage of this site was **~50Kb**, but my page weighted **~350Kb** with self-hosted font files.

 Authors of typefaces usually provide glyphs and features for different usages and languages.
 The best solution is to create new font files containing only the ones your project needs.

-_A great way to find out what your font file contains is to visit [wakamaifondue](wakamaifondue) and drop the files there.
+_A great way to find out what your font files contain is to visit [wakamaifondue](wakamaifondue) and drop them there.
 You will get a list of all symbols and features._

-An important part of this is the **unicode range**, the group of symbols you will need.
+An important part of this is the **unicode range**, the group of symbols your project needs.
 Tools like [glyphhanger](glyphhanger) can crawl the pages of your site and return the glyphs they are using.

-Another option, specially if were already using Google Fonts is to rely on the unicode range they use to compress their font files, which is the following.
+Another option, specially if you were already using Google Fonts is to rely on the unicode range they use to compress their font files.

 ```bash
 UNICODES="U+0000-00FF,U+0131,U+0152-0153,U+02BB-02BC,U+02C6,U+02DA,U+02DC,U+2000-206F,U+2074,U+20AC,U+2122,U+2191,U+2193,U+2212,U+2215,U+FEFF,U+FFFD"
 ```

-From the Inter family, I'm only going to make use of a small groups of the features it brings by default.
+From the Inter family, I'm only going to make use of a small group of the features it brings by default.

 ```bash
 LAYOUT_FEATURES="ss01,cv05,cv11"
 ```

 Next step is to use [fonttools](fonttools), a Python library that among other utilies provides a subsetting command.
-We need to provide files with _.ttf_ extension to it, as web font files are compressed formats.
+We need to pass files with _.ttf_ extension to it.

 ```bash
 pyftsubset "src/fonts/Inter-Regular.ttf" --layout-features=$LAYOUT_FEATURES --unicodes=$UNICODES
 ```

 Additionally font files frequently include hinting.
-Some operative systems like _macOS_ ignore hinting at all, and they are usually relevant at small sizes, so I decided to remove them from my subset.
+Some operative systems like _macOS_ ignore hinting at all, and improvements are relevant only at small sizes, so I decided to remove them from my subset.

 ```bash
 pyftsubset "src/fonts/Inter-Regular.ttf" --no-hinting --desubroutinize --layout-features=$LAYOUT_FEATURES --unicodes=$UNICODES